M-SUL/Student_Course_Portal/README.md

 ## Default Login Credentials

 ### Student Account
+Register a new account like:
 - Email: student@example.com
 - Password: password123

 ### Admin Account
+Register a new account like:
 - Email: admin@example.com
 - Password: admin123